Vietnam.vn - Nền tảng quảng bá Việt Nam

 Amid bombed buildings, a woman named Om Nidal Abu Omeira sat alone and cried at the graves of her mother, son-in-law and grandson.
 All were killed in the Israeli attack.

 Elsewhere, Muslims express gratitude for what they have after a month of fasting and reflection.
 Ahead of the holiday, markets around the world are filled with shoppers.
-People flock from cities to their villages to celebrate with family and loved ones.
+People flock from cities to return to their villages to celebrate with family and loved ones.

 Jakarta's Istiqlal Mosque, the largest in Southeast Asia, was packed with worshippers, where preachers called on people to pray for Muslims in Gaza.